tkishel/pe_tune/README.md

 Extract common settings from node-specific settings when outputting optimized settings.

 A common setting is one with a value that is identical on multiple hosts.
-This option extracts and outputs common settings separately from node-specific settings, for use in `common.yaml`.
+This option extracts and outputs common settings separately from node-specific settings, potentially reducing the number of node-specific settings.

 ##### `--compare`